 An attribute is the descriptive characteristic of a feature, that is, a non-spatial element.
 In Ordnance Survey map data terms, an attribute can be a feature type (these are character codes), or a distinctive name, number or code, for example, Bassett ward or 145.232 hectares.

-Attribute codes relevant to NTF are fully described below and in chapter 5 NTF explained.
+Attribute codes relevant to NTF are fully described in chapter 3 of the technical sheet.